 Our final results ask how formal intellectual property rights change the incentives to interact.
 Consider the consequences of granting patents to a positive fraction of ideas, e.g., allowing hardware but not software ideas to be patented.
 Patents mitigate firms' incentives to be secretive, but can also discourage exchange of ideas.
 Firms with patents are more open but are also less desirable partners in interactions (at least when ideas are only transmitted directly).
 The resulting adverse selection in interaction can deter firms from collaborating with others.
 We show that patent rights can therefore prevent any productive interactions at equilibrium.
 If indirect learning is important, firms with patents will be informational intermediaries, like the public innovators above.
 In this case there are benefits to allowing patents, but it turns out that the optimal policy is often to only allow patents for a very small fraction of ideas.

 At a technical level, this paper develops tools for studying incentives in random network settings.
 These tools are most applicable to analyzing decisions in network models with complementarities between indirect connections.
 Classical results in graph theory characterize the component structure of large random networks, and thus in our context the number of ideas firms will learn (\citealp*{karp1990transitive} and \citealp*{luczak1990phase}).
 But due to the complementarities between ideas, firms' incentives also depend on \emph{how} these ideas are learned, e.g., via many interactions or a few interactions.
 To capture these complementarities, we prove a key lemma relating a firm's equilibrium action to the extent to which technologies combine ideas from distinct interactions.
-An additional challenge is that because the network formation process is endogenous, vanishing-probability events and lower-order terms in link probabilities could affect payoffs.
+An additional challenge is that to understand incentives, it is not enough to analyze ``leading terms''.
+Vanishing-probability events and lower-order terms in link probabilities could substantially affect payoffs.
 Our analysis therefore requires careful treatment of the graph branching process governing the number of ideas learned from each interaction.